-Using a padlock to keep your valuables safe in your locker is a smart thing to do, which will give you peace of mind while you explore the country!
+Using a padlock to keep your valuables and important documents safe in your locker is a smart thing to do, which will give you peace of mind while you explore the country!

 If you’re not staying in a hostel, you can still take a padlock and use it to keep your bag safe while you’re travelling around!

 The country is known the world over for its glorious weather.
-A pair of good sunglasses is essential.
+A pair of good sunglasses is a no brainer

 I recommend buying polarized sunglasses.
 They will offer more protection to your eyes than a standard pair of sunglasses.